 Cookware (cast iron, metal, ceramic or glass) with rough bottoms can mark or scratch the cooktop surface.
 Do not slide anything metal or glass across the cooktop.
 Do not use your cooktop as a cutting board or work surface in the kitchen.
 Do not cook foods directly on the cooktop surface without a pan.
-Do not drop heavy or hard objects on the glass cooktop, they may cause it to crack.
+Do not drop heavy or hard objects on the glass cooktop, or they may crack it.